-Reasons to indulge in yoga holidays in Greece
+Reasons to indulge in yoga vacations in Greece

 1. Everything is organized - the food, the practices, the schedule.

 Retreat programs are usually all-inclusive.
-They include accommodation, meals and a daily program with fitness lessons, yoga, hiking, meditation, training talks, coaching and more.
-This is the best part of being on yoga holidays.
-Being tired from everyday struggles all year round, from your daily life and having all the responsibility of planning, in yoga retreats, the all-inclusive elements brings immediate relaxation and carefreeness to the guests.
-All you have to do, is choose the one that suits you best.
+They include accommodation, meals, and a daily program with fitness lessons, private yoga lessons or even morning yoga practice, hiking, sunset meditation, training talks, coaching, and more.
+This is the best part of being on yoga vacations.
+Being tired from everyday struggles all year round, from your daily life and having all the responsibility of the planning, in yoga retreats, the all-inclusive elements bring immediate relaxation and carefreeness to the guests.
+All you have to do is choose the one that suits you best.

 2. You can set new goals during this holiday season.